henices/logseq-flow-nord/README.md

 # 🧠 Logseq Flow Nord Theme
-A minimal theme that focuses on a clean and sleek interface that's soft on the edges and comes with a large variety of color palettes.
+A minimal theme that focuses on a clean and sleek interface that's soft on the edges and comes with [NordTheme](https://www.nordtheme.com).

 ![NordTheme-wallpaper](https://github.com/henices/logseq-flow-nord/assets/929715/b9361f21-543d-4725-b9b0-c50f11d07a65)

-Logseq Flow Theme's nord color palettes, some code copied from [logseq-flow](https://github.com/nmartin84/logseq-flow) .
+## History

+The logseq-Flow theme was originally developed by a GitHub user named nmartin84.
+However, for some reason, @nmartin84 left the community.
+As a result, the Logseq-Flow repository was deleted from GitHub, and the Logseq-Flow theme is now in an unmaintained state.

+As a backend engineer who uses Logseq on a daily basis, the Logseq-Flow theme is my favorite theme.
+Despite its unmaintained state, I see this as an opportunity for new beginnings in its development.

 ## 🚀 Features